 The walls can be made of different materials, according to which one type of bolt or another must be used to attach the structure to the wall.

-*(These bolts and wall plugs are not included in the kit)
+*(These screws and wall anchors are not included in the kit)